-There are a number of traffic offences for which you can lose your driving licence.
+There are a number of traffic offences for which you can lose your driver licence.
 For some offences it is mandatory for the court to disqualify you from driving for a period of time.
 Common offences of this type include:

 - Drink driving or, as it is correctly known, driving with excess breath/blood alcohol (at least 6 months disqualification if it is a first or second offence, at least 1 year disqualification for a third or subsequent offence)